 NG12 Symptom & Findings Analyser

 The 'NG12 Symptom & Findings Analyser' can be used to help identify if a patient's symptoms & findings match the NG12 Suspected Cancer Guidelines.
+This template can be accessed from the general consultation and telephone consultation templates, but please do also add it to your F12 Favourites for quick and easy access.
 To use this analyser, please follow the 3 steps below and also please be aware of the disclaimer at the bottom of this page.

 Step 1.
 Record symptoms & findings on the 'Symptom & Findings' template